CHECKLINK AI

 Email Header Inspector

-Review sender and authentication signals locally.
+Review sender and authentication signals.

 QR Campaign Preflight